📹 What Is The Queue?

-In This Article:
+In This Article

-The Order Of Your Queue
+The Order Of The Queue

 The Queue In Action

-Whenever an Evergreen post is published, it gets moved to the bottom of the Queue to be posted again.
-So if it was #1 in a Queue with 10 items, when it gets posted, the 2nd item moves up to #1, and the Evergreen post is added to the bottom of the Queue as #10.
+So, for example, if it was #1 in a Queue with 10 Posts, after it is posted, the 2nd item in the Queue moves up to #1, and the Evergreen post is added to the bottom of the Queue as #10.